Preventive detention: Singapore

 In Singapore, preventive detention is a special type of imprisonment reserved for recalcitrant offenders at least 30 years old with at least three previous convictions since turning 16.
-This detention order, which may last between seven and 20 years, does not allow remissions for good behaviour.
+This detention order, which may last between seven and twenty years, does not allow remissions for good behaviour.
 It is usually used to detain offenders are deemed a threat to society, with the purpose of isolating them for the protection of society.

 For example, in 2004, Chong Keng Chye was sentenced to 20 years of preventive detention for abusing a child to death and for various cheating offences.
 He had several past convictions for cheating and violent crimes since he was 16.
-In another case, Rosli Yassin, was sentenced in 2012 to 12 years preventive detention for culpable homicide and cheating, before the detention order was increased to 20 years upon the prosecution's appeal.
+In another case, Rosli Yassin was sentenced in 2012 to 12 years preventive detention for culpable homicide and cheating, before the detention order was increased to 20 years upon the prosecution's appeal.
 Drug trafficker Abdul Kahar Othman served ten years of preventive detention from 1995 to 2005 due to a lengthy criminal record of drug offences.

 In February 2024, Singapore passed a dangerous offenders law where dangerous offenders can be held indefinitely even after they have completed their sentences for certain offences such as rape, culpable homicide and abuse of minors.
-The law will apply to those from the age of 21 and above and will be assessed on an annual basis.
+The law will apply to those from the age of 21 and above and those subject to it will be assessed on an annual basis.

 South Africa

 Under Apartheid, the government of South Africa used preventive detention laws to target its political opponents.
-These included, notably, the Terrorism Act of 1967, which gave police commanders the power to detain terrorists—or people with information about terrorists—without warrant.
+These included, notably, the Terrorism Act of 1967, which gave police commanders the power to detain terrorists—or people with information about terrorists—without a warrant.

 United States

 enacted policies described by The Guardian as allowing indefinite detention "without trial [of] American terrorism suspects arrested on U.S. soil who could then be shipped to Guantánamo Bay".

+Many U.S. states have sexually violent predator laws which permit indefinite detention of certain classes of offenders.